 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Russian Security and Safety Market has the potential for steady development due to the country’s vast infrastructure, large geographic area, and high number of potential security threats.
+Russia’s security and safety market has the potential for steady development due to the country’s vast infrastructure, large geographic area, and a high number of potential security threats.
 Traditionally dominated by foreign vendors, this market has experienced substantial changes in the last two years due to the rapidly changing political and economic climate.
 A weak ruble and sanctions have prompted import replacement and localization efforts.
 According to the market experts, the Russian safety and security market’s revenue is expected to show an annual growth rate (CAGR 2020-2024) of 20.3%, resulting in a projected market volume of US$391m by 2024.
 This assessment includes the sale of electronic equipment and video surveillance systems (VSS), access control systems (ACS), security and fire alarms and alerts (FSA) excluding fire extinguishing equipment, security, integration services, and the implementation of technical means.

 Since 2018, the FSA segment of foreign production dropped the most due to the concentration of local production (more than 65%).
 The growth drivers for the FSA segment in Russia are the following: growth of construction and increased requirements for facilities at the legislative level.